Is intermittent fasting healthy

 Some people who try intermittent fasting could experience digestive issues, such as constipation, as a result of eating less food.

-Dry fasting, which restricts both fluid and food consumption, is harmful since it can produce severe dehydration and pose major health risks.
+Dry fasting, which restricts both fluid and food consumption, is harmful since it can produce severe dehydration and pose significant health risks.
 Caloric restriction carried too far might result in malnutrition.

 4. Medical conditions